-- · Provide additional sequencing data and genetic stability studies; - · Conduct a stability study on the final formulated drug product candidate as well as the cells from our Master Cell Bank; - Evaluate the compatibility of the delivery devices (the prefilled syringe and the microcatheter used to implant the CypCapsTM) with our drug product candidate; - Provide additional detailed description of the manufacturing process of our drug product candidate; - · Provide additional product release specifications for our encapsulated cells; - Demonstrate comparability between the 1st and 2nd generation of our drug product candidate and ensure adequate and consistent product performance and safety between the two generations of our drug product candidate; - Conduct a biocompatibility assessment using the final finished capsules after the entire drug product candidate manufacturing process (but without cells); - · Address insufficiencies in Chemistry, Manufacturing and Controls information in the cross-referenced Drug Master File Prepared by Austrianova Singapore Pte.
-Ltd. ("Austrianova"); - Conduct an additional nonclinical study in a large animal (such as a pig) to assess the safety, activity, and distribution of our drug product candidate; and - Revise our Investigators Brochure to include any additional preclinical studies conducted in response to the clinical hold and remove any statements not supported by the data.
+- · Provide additional sequencing data and genetic stability studies; - · Conduct a stability study on the final product candidate as well as the cells from our Master Cell Bank ("MCB"); - Evaluate the compatibility of the delivery devices (the prefilled syringe and the microcatheter used to implant the CypCapsTM) with our product candidate; - · Provide additional detailed description of the manufacturing process of our product candidate; - · Provide additional product release specifications for our encapsulated cells; - Demonstrate comparability between the 1st and 2nd generation of our product candidate and ensure adequate and consistent product performance and safety between the two generations of our product candidate; - · Conduct a biocompatibility assessment using the final finished capsules after the entire product candidate manufacturing process (but without cells); - Address insufficiencies in Chemistry, Manufacturing and Controls information in the cross-referenced Drug Master File Prepared by Austrianova Singapore Pte.
+Ltd. ("Austrianova"); - · Conduct an additional nonclinical study in a large animal (such as a pig) to assess the safety, activity, and distribution of our product candidate; and - Revise our Investigators Brochure to include any additional preclinical studies conducted in response to the clinical hold and remove any statements not supported by the data generated from those studies.